|Home||Who we see||Our services||Access our service||Location||Our team|

 - Short term and long term therapy goals

-Our nursing service consists of a Parkinson’s Disease Nurse Specialist and a Neurological Conditions Nurse.
+Our nursing service consists of a Neurological Conditions Nurse and Staff Nurse.

 - Education, advice and support to people affected by neurological conditions, including their families and carers